- About MASBIRT TTA

 - SBIRT information

 A woman's body is different from a man's.
 Women can have a stronger reaction to alcohol and other drugs.
-In fact, many women get addicted faster than men and can die sooner than men from drug or alcohol abuse.
+In fact, many women get addicted faster than men and can die sooner than men from drug or unhealthy alcohol use.
 Studies show that women who had 1 or 2 drinks a day increased their risk of breast cancer by 10 percent; those who had 3 drinks a day increased that risk even more.

 If a woman becomes pregnant, alcohol and drugs could harm her baby too.
 Women who drink while pregnant may have babies with developmental delays or disabilities or increased risk of premature birth.